fsprojects/FSharpLint/CONTRIBUTING.md

 * [feature requests](#feature-requests)
 * [submitting pull requests](#pull-requests)

-Please **do not** use the issue tracker for personal or commercial support requests.

 ## Bug reports

 A bug is either a _demonstrable problem_ that is caused by the code in the repository,